gcalderone/ReusePatterns.jl/README.md

 Assume an author **A** (say, Alice) wrote a very useful package, and another autor **B** (say, Bob) wish to reuse that code to provide more complex/extended functionalities to a final user **C** (say, Charlie).

+If only Alice and Charlie were involved the best code reusing practice is the package development, thoroughly discussed in the Julia manual.
+But since Bob squeezed between Alice and Charlie we need a more sophisticated approach.

 This package provides a few tools to facilitate Bob's work in reusing Alice's code, by mean of the most common reuse patterns: *composition* and *inheritance*.
 Also, it aims to relieve Charlie from dealing with the underlying details, and seamlessly use the new functionalities introduced by Bob without changing the code dealing with Alice's package.